 - Consider adjusting your workflow to ensure results are used effectively and efficiently in the course of the audit

-CaseWare will be launching its new ADA tool, “Analytics AI” later this year.
-The new cloud product is designed to help firms with their move into this field and delivers a range of tests to support General Ledger and Journal testing across a large population with relative ease.
-At the same time we are progressing our cloud audit platform to achieve a strong integration between the audit working papers and the ADA techniques in use, meaning that as our partners’ methodologies are updated to reflect the use of ADA, the CaseWare Cloud audit will continue to offer even greater efficiencies.
+CaseWare has launched it's new ADA tool, “Analytics AI”.
+Our new cloud product has been designed to help firms with their move into this field and delivers a range of tests to support General Ledger and Journal testing across a large population with relative ease.
+We are progressing our cloud audit platform to achieve a strong integration between the audit working papers and the ADA techniques in use, meaning that as our partners’ methodologies are updated to reflect the use of ADA, the CaseWare Cloud audit will continue to offer even greater efficiencies.
 Further announcements will be made shortly.

 - The use of technology in the audit of financial statements, AQR thematic review, March 2020 (frc.org.uk/getattachment/1c1478e7-3b2e-45dc-9369-c3df8d3c3a16/AQT-Review_Technology_)